cherryWood55/Quiz-Game/README.md

         If version is python 3.x you can continue.
         If version is python 2.x, try: python3 --version.

-        If you recieve a version replace 'python' with 'python3' for the rest of these instructions below.
+        If you receive a version replace 'python' with 'python3' for the rest of these instructions below.

 2. Start the game: type python(3) questions.py